ashkanmy/Remote-Sensing/README.md

 ![image](https://github.com/user-attachments/assets/9622169f-8a36-4f92-8ba3-017317f86d61)

-The first band contains the central wavelength of 400.0 (nm) with a wavelength range of +/- 7.5 (nm), more precisely the values in range of 392.5 to 407.5 (nm).
+As an example, the first band contains the central wavelength of 400.0 (nm) with a wavelength range of $\pm 7.5$ (nm), more precisely the values in range of 392.5 to 407.5 (nm).

 ### Full Width at Half Maximum (FWHM)

 Taking the maximum value of all the wavelengths corresponding to a band establshing a statistical distribution and divide it by half, two “half maximum value” points are obtained.
 The width between these two points on the distribution curve represents the FWHM measurement.
+Each band has also a corresponding matrix of size

 ## Appendix